EpicoStudio/dynamic-year-block/readme.txt

 == Description ==

-Auto update the copyright year in your website footer dynamically.
-At the turn of each year, the number will automatically change to reflect the current year.
+The Dynamic Year Block will automatically update the copyright year in your website footer.
+At the turn of each year, the number will automatically change to reflect the current year, freeing you from manually editing the year every new year's eve.

+The plugin works for both classic and block themes, but it is especially useful in the context of the **Site Editor**, where you can visually change the footer template part without messing with code.
+Just insert the Dynamic Year Block into your copyright notice and you're done. 💪

+⚠️ **Important**: please configure your timezone in “Settings → General → Timezone” in your WordPress dashboard, so that the year displayed by the block matches your server time and the timezone set in WordPress.

 == Installation ==